pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - Combination of groups, roles, MFI and temporary assigned access.
     - Supports Identity protection.
 Centralized view of risks, access to all Cloud, etc.
   - Important Azure AD features:
+    - Azure AD Connect:
+	  - Azure AD Connect will integrate your on-premises directories with Azure Active Directory.
+      - Azure AD Connect is the best way to connect your on-premises directory with Azure AD and Office 365.
+	  - Single tool to provide an easy deployment experience for synchronization and sign-in.
+	  - Users can use a single identity to access on-premises applications and cloud services such as Office 365.
+	  - Azure Federation Services
+	    - Federation is an optional part of Azure AD Connect and can be used to configure a hybrid environment using an on-premises AD FS infrastructure.
+This can be used by organizations to address complex deployments, such as domain join SSO, enforcement of AD sign-in policy, and smart card or 3rd party MFA.
+	  - Azure AD Synchronization
+	    - This component is responsible for creating users, groups, and other objects.
+It is also responsible for making sure identity information for your on-premises users and groups is matching the cloud.
+	  - Azure AD Connect Health [^](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect-health/)
+        - enables you to monitor and gain insights into the overall health of the integration between your on-premises Windows Server Active Directory/Active Directory Federation Service and Azure AD (or Office 365).
     - Azure AD B2C (business to consumer)[^](https://azure.microsoft.com/documentation/articles/active-directory-b2c-overview/)
       - Leverages existing social accounts(Facebook, MS, Google, Amazon, LinkedIn) or custom accounts
       - It is the evolution of Azure AD Access Control Sevice - classic service (ACS)